Cybercypher1/root-brute.github.io/_posts/2014-11-30-mediator_features.markdown

   Embed module has its origin from the Entity Embed module which was also build as a part of GSoC Project in GSoC 2014.
-Entity Embed module allows Entity to be embeded.It has certain API level plugins that can be abstracted out to so that if the other modules wants to use them.
+Entity Embed module allows Entity to be embeded.
+It has certain API level plugins that can be abstracted out to so that if the other modules also wants to use them .
-  Abstarcting  out the plugins lets the the module that wants to use the get only the code the need otherwise earlier they would have to get the whole EntityEmbed module as a depenendecy and it only requires a part of it.When the Project is complete it will provide a Embed Module Plugin which is not very functional by itself but it will provide a solid APIs to all other modules which aim to provide any kind of 'Embed' functionality
+  Abstarcting  out the plugins lets the the module that wants to use the get only the code the need otherwise earlier they would have to get the whole EntityEmbed module as a depenendecy and it only requires a part of it now.
+  When the Project is complete it will provide a Embed Module Plugin which is not very functional by itself but it will provide a solid APIs to all other modules which aim to provide any kind of 'Embed' functionality